lorencarvalho/not/README.md

 to add tags, simply add a line to your note that starts with "tags:" and then a comma separated list for example: `tags: these,are,tags`

+don't remember the last couple notes you edited? just run

+`not ls`

+it will return a list of the last 10ish edited notes

 * all notes are plaintext
 * no notebook customization, just the default notebook
 * line breaks and html aren't handled that well, sorry